jeffboody/Lanczos/readme.md

 * Mirroring: Reflecting the signal at the boundaries.
 * Repeating: Repeating the edge values multiple times.

-Clamping is often preferred as it reduces edge artifacts caused by sharp discontinuities near the edges.
-However, the choice of edge handling method depends on the specific application and desired output.

 Zero Padding:

 	s1(x) = s1[floor(x)] : x = [0, n1)